victorhsr/scaling-persistent-connections/README.md

 ## Notice

 This project runs a lot of containers, and in order to prevent your system from running out of resources, the number of replicas of **tracking-redis** and **tracking-kafka** was reduced to one.
-So, to achieve the actual result of this project, change this value to something `>= 2` (in it's docker-copose file) according to your available resources.
+So, to achieve the actual result of this project, change this value to something `>= 2` (in the projects docker-copose file) according to your available resources.